railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 are correctly accounted for, the month's timesheet entries should be balanced by the salary + benefits package paid out to all the employees at the end of the month.

-Despite all this it is quite difficult to work out the average hourly cost of an employee precisely because it depends on:
+Despite all this, it is quite difficult to work out the average hourly cost of an employee precisely, because it depends on:

 * the extra hours that they have worked,